 Thank you for coming to check my online classroom out!
-Here you will find learning activities designed to include all subjects, with enough choice to suit the learning needs for children of all ages.
+Here you will find assemblies and learning activities designed to include all subjects, with enough choice to suit the learning needs for children of all ages.
 In these currently very uncertain times, we are looking to provide parents with engaging learning activities rather than a watered-down version of what would have been planned for the class without input from the class teacher.
 I believe this is more beneficial for children, easier for parents to 'sell' and also manages the well-being of our staff team.

 I will add more and more as time goes on, so please check back soon and scroll to the end of the page to let me know how you (or your children) are getting on!
 I would love to know.

 Have you got something you want to ask?
 Or maybe you just want to say 'hello'?
 Ask anything you like by filling in the comments box below.
 Check with whoever is looking after you for which email address you should use. :-)